samueleishion/xern/README.md

 npm run serve
 ```

-## Lingting
+## Linting

 There are a set of rules provided for eslint and prettier to lint.
 To lint:
 ```
 npm run lint
 ```

-The project will lint automatically in dev mode and upon commits.
+The project will lint automatically in dev mode and before commits.